-Why is the impact of Pancreatic Cancer important to Albertans?
+Why is the impact of Pancreatic Cancer important to people in alberta?

-- The risk of getting pancreatic cancer starts to rise between ages of 40-49, levels off quickly, and doesn’t fall until about ages 80-89.
+- The risk of getting pancreatic cancer starts to rise between the ages of 35-39 and increases with age.1

 What can I do?

-Experts in Alberta agree that we can prevent about 25 out of 100 cases of pancreatic cancer.2 Here’s how:
+Experts agree that together, we can prevent about 44 out of every 100 cases of pancreatic cancer in Alberta.2 Here’s how:

-Tobacco smoking is linked to about 20% of new cancer cases.
+Tobacco smoking is linked to about 16% of new pancreatic cancer cases in Alberta.5